rtcharity/resources.eahub.org/content/events/fellowships.md

 _Image: Harvard Arete Fellowship_

 EA fellowships usually meet multiple times to teach a small group of admitted fellows about some aspect of effective altruism.

-When marketed as prestigious and targeted at younger students, fellowships can make excellent recruitment tools for uni group.
-Some uni groups have launched with a fellowship before later introducing other club activities.
+Introductory EA Fellowships involve a group of fellows (usually undergraduate students) attending a weekly series of structured group discussions and other activities, allowing newcomers to get a high-fidelity introduction to EA.
+These have proved to be excellent recruitment tools for university groups, and some uni groups have chosen to launch their group with an intro fellowship before later introducing other club activities.

-Fellowships can have more consistent attendance than regular clubs, but they typically need a strong initial advertisement period to reach a decently large applicant pool.
+Fellowships can have more consistent attendance than regular clubs, but they typically need a strong initial advertisement period to reach a suitably large applicant pool.

 A fellowship might be a good fit for your group if your group organisers:

 * Are confident at public speaking and facilitating discussions
-* Have plenty of time before and during the semester to plan and execute the fellowship
+* Have plenty of time to plan and execute the fellowship
 * Have good organisational skills
 * Are very familiar with EA

 Fellowships are usually advertised as prestigious and selective.
 They often expect a high level of commitment from participants, which participants will expect to be reflected in the effort put in by organisers.
 Therefore, it is important that you only commit to running a fellowship if you are confident you can organise it reliably well throughout its duration.

-# General EA Fellowship
+# Introductory EA Fellowship

+## Fellowship Formats
+Different groups use different formats.
+Here are three options.
+* Approximately 15 people are invited from a pool of applicants to attend weekly discussions.
+Each fellow is also invited to have a one-on-one meeting with the facilitator.
+Yale EA is using this model.
+* Many applicants are accepted, and the group is broken into small groups of 5-6 fellows with each group assigned to a facilitator.
+EA Brown is using this model.
+* The fellowship is run through a series of regular one-on-one meetings (or one-on-two meetings).
+This requires more time from the facilitators, but groups using this model report that the 1-1 dynamic can feel more supportive and warm than a large group discussion, and the program can be tailored to the individuals involved.
+EA St Andrews and Stanford EA use this model.

 ## Arete Fellowship